In this week's Abundance Insider: Samsung's 'smart' contact lenses, gamified tree-planting, and this week's virtual conference experiment.

 Why it’s important: The future of work — and social interaction, for that matter — will soon make physical distance immaterial.
 As virtual reality hardware and low latency rendering improve dramatically in the coming years, digital and delocalized work environments will begin to decimate travel costs, company carbon footprints, and wasted time.
 Validated this week, people can increasingly experience all the benefits of conventional conferences from the convenience of a living room, at zero cost.
 Perhaps even more exciting, platforms like VirBELA are vastly enhancing the accessibility of today’s brightest minds, industry leaders, and cutting edge content.

 What it is: Researchers at Boston University School of Public Health have successfully trained an AI to spot unsafe food items potentially in need of recall.
+This is one of its kind applications of artificial intelligence in food industry.
 Aggregating nearly 1.3 million Amazon food product reviews, the team’s neural network found matches between a subset of these products and prior U.S. FDA-recalled items.
-The researchers’ deep learning AI, a Bidirectional Encoder Representation from Transformations (dubbed BERT), was then taught to identify language in online reviews that could confirm a food’s safety status and aid in risk stratification.
+The researchers’ deep learning artificial intelligence technology, a Bidirectional Encoder Representation from Transformations (dubbed BERT), was then taught to identify language in online reviews that could confirm a food’s safety status and aid in risk stratification.
 Using crowd-sorted reviews, BERT AI consequently distinguished which food products had been officially FDA-recalled with 74 percent accuracy, and even managed to predict a similar fate for 20,000 additional products, now candidates for recall.

 Why it’s important: Predicting and mitigating risk before losses are incurred is one of the most profitable business opportunities of the next decade.
 Leveraging e-commerce data, BERT’s ability to scour massive databases and classify products by risk serves as a prime example, unlocking countless implications.
 Regulatory processes (think: FDA recalls) can now become much more efficient as products are instantaneously flagged, bypassing a recall’s costly research phase.
 Within supply chain monitoring, AIs might continuously analyze real-time employee and user feedback to identify supply chain bottlenecks and inefficiencies.
 For end consumers, future iterations of BERT could even crowdsource decisions for quality control and assurance, as well as concise supplier feedback.
 Knowing your customer and listening to the data will never have been easier. | Share on Facebook.